autonompost/podcasts-transcriptions/README.md

-# futurehistories
+# Podcast Transcriptions

-Future Histories Podcast Transkription Projekt
+This project contains the transcription files for the podcasts I am listening to.